statisticsnorway/klass-subsets-client/README.md

 On the "Reorder" form step codes can change their rank and/or can be deleted by clicking on the "Trash" button.

 ## Saving and publishing subsets
-The process of saving a subset is complex, because initially a subset was meant to be a single object (Subsets API v1).
+The process of saving a subset is complex because initially a subset was meant to be a single object (Subsets API v1).
 In Subsets API v2 a subset is a series of versions, and a version is a set of codes.

 ### Metadata (subset series)
 A series has metadata, it has no difference between saving and publishing.